bornik/math-game-for-kids/README.md

-*** Simple app to play number games
+# Simple app to play number games: ÷ * + -

-Session is not stored for now
+Session is not stored for now.

-Works in browser, doesn't need any back end
+Works in browser, doesn't need any back end.

 Insperied by my son, who adors solve equations